 If it will be your first time in the French capital, you may recognize Paris' Sacré Coeur basilica from movies such as French Kiss (starring Meg Ryan and Kevin Kline) or French film Amélie.
-Here is a short video clip from Amélie.
-This scene was set in Montmartre, at the bottom of the hill.
-The character Nino (Amélie's secret crush) follows Amélie's directions to the top, up toward the Sacré Coeur, hoping he will find her.

 Although the white exterior of this iconic Paris cathedral may seem spectacular to visitors, it provokes mixed feelings among Parisians (much like the Eiffel Tower).
 Some even call it "the big meringue" referring to the stiff meringue-like peaked turrets of the basilica that sits perched at the top of the hill in Montmartre.